Zaozhuang University

 Zaozhuang University (枣庄学院 (Zaozhuang College/Educational institute)) is a post-secondary educational institution in Zaozhuang, Shandong, China.

 History

 Zaozhuang Teacher Training School opened in 1971.
 The government of Shandong Province converted it to a tertiary institute focused on the education field in 1984.
 It received its current name in 2004 along with a change into being a general post-secondary college.

+Esperanto studies

 In 2018, Zaozhuang University began allowing students to major in Esperanto.
-In 2023, in all of China, only Zaozhuang University still had a department dedicated to teaching Esperanto.
+In 2023, in China, only Zaozhuang University had a department dedicated to teaching Esperanto.
 In January 2023, that department had 24 students.
 That enrollment decreased after a social media influencer mocked the program the following month.

+Esperanto Museum

 In 2012, a museum to Esperanto (Esperanto Museum) was established at Zaozhuang University.